George Harrison: Attack at Friar Park: 1999

+Death: 2001

-The injuries inflicted on Harrison during the home invasion were downplayed by his family in their comments to the press.
-Having seen Harrison looking so healthy beforehand, those in his social circle believed that the attack brought about a change in him and was the cause for his cancer's return.
-In May 2001, it was revealed that Harrison had undergone an operation to remove a cancerous growth from one of his lungs, and in July, it was reported that he was being treated for a brain tumour at a clinic in Switzerland.
+In May 2001, it was revealed that Harrison had undergone an operation to remove a cancerous growth from one of his lungs, and in July 2001, it was reported that he was being treated for a brain tumour at a clinic in Switzerland.
 While in Switzerland, Starr visited him but had to cut short his stay to travel to Boston, where his daughter was undergoing emergency brain surgery.
 Harrison, who was very weak, quipped: "Do you want me to come with you?"
-In November 2001, he began radiotherapy at Staten Island University Hospital in New York City for non-small cell lung cancer that had spread to his brain.
-When the news was made public, Harrison bemoaned his physician's breach of privacy, and his estate later claimed damages.
+In November 2001, he began radiotherapy at Staten Island University Hospital in New York City for non–small cell lung cancer that had spread to his brain.
+When the news was made public, Harrison, who would die within the month, bemoaned his physician's breach of privacy, and his estate later claimed damages.

-On 29 November 2001, Harrison died at a property belonging to McCartney, on Heather Road in Beverly Hills, Los Angeles.
+On 29 November 2001, Harrison died at a property belonging to McCartney, on Heather Road in Beverly Hills, California.
 He was 58 years old.
-He died in the company of Olivia, Dhani, Shankar and the latter's wife Sukanya and daughter Anoushka, and Hare Krishna devotees Shyamasundar Das and Mukunda Goswami, who chanted verses from the Bhagavad Gita.
+He died in the company of Olivia, Dhani, Shankar, and the latter's wife Sukanya and daughter Anoushka, and Hare Krishna devotees Shyamasundar Das and Mukunda Goswami, who chanted verses from the Bhagavad Gita.
 His final message to the world, as relayed in a statement by Olivia and Dhani, was: "Everything else can wait, but the search for God cannot wait, and love one another."
+Eric Idle, who was very close to Harrison, was present at his deathbed and said that Harrison was not frightened of death, and thought he would escape rebirth.

-He was cremated at Hollywood Forever Cemetery and his funeral was held at the Self-Realization Fellowship Lake Shrine in Pacific Palisades, California.
-His close family scattered his ashes according to Hindu tradition in a private ceremony in the Ganges and Yamuna rivers near Varanasi, India.
+Harrison's body was cremated at Hollywood Forever Cemetery, and his funeral was held at the Self-Realization Fellowship Lake Shrine in Pacific Palisades, California.
+Eric Idle, considering that "a lot of being funny is the lack of a censor mechanism", said at Harrison's funeral: "I'd like to thank Marlboro, without whom you wouldn't be here this morning", to a huge laugh.
+Idle said "it's really not the right thing to say, but also, let's name the names of people responsible".
+Harrison's close family scattered his ashes according to Hindu tradition in a private ceremony in the Ganges and Yamuna rivers near Varanasi, India.
 He left almost £100 million in his will.